georgiee/origami/LOG.md

 Now I have to refactor.
 I want the viewport conversion back at the mouse input.
 But I think I can just convert back to screen coordinates at the normal calculation.
 But it was important to prove my thoughts about this and yeah still happy that it worked.

+**OK PART2: Back from work after working on this in the morning:**
+My goal for this evening is to create a separate view of the crease patter.
+Currently it is floating next to the 3d view.
+So if you rotate the camer, the creases will rotate away.
+That's bad because it's an important part of interaction.
+So the things to do are:
+Firs of all.
+Decide if you want a html based view (a separate fixed canvas and whatever library I want to render the vertices2D and handle the interaction) or integrate in threejs.
+I quickly concluded it's nothing complex, there are no buttons, no text (like in a HUD) so I really don't need the power of HTML/CSS.
+So yeah go for threejs.
+This means the following:

++ Create a scissor test in the renderer to create a place where to render another scene with another camera
++ Create a spearate camera and scene to hold the creasing view from now
++ Move it out of the origami
++ Adapt the mouse coordinates as our origin is now at the top left of our scissor test.
+Not top left of the window.
++ Adapt the mouse to device coordinate function.
+I had a raycast in place.
+But as I match the camera & rendering to the creasing width (at the moment 400 like the origami).
+I can just to x/400 y/400.
++ Refactor, so you can change the size of the rendering to any size while keeping the internal size of 400 which still matches the origami (why?
+Because all vertices2d of it are calculated with respect of the base origiami size)
++ DONE.

+Yeah I have now a fixed view of the crease pattern with working interction (to select polygons)

+Next Tasks:<br>
+I want to freely move the camera or at least recenter the origami.
+It's not that easy, of course some calculations are going wild.
+And I also want to finally get the cleanup and degeneration detection straight.

+OK I monkey patched threejs orbit controls and created a moveTo function.
+It is only moving around x & y so I don't have to use lookAt which would interfere with my normal plane calculations as it's modifying the normal of the camera in an unexpeted way.
+Centering is okayish for now.

 ## 170523
 5am, got up very early and had a stupid idea.
 Well the idea is good but I can handle such a problem in the morning.
 I changed the world to have different height and width (instead of being square) and now I have problems calculating the plane normal.